w3c/csswg-drafts/explainer.md

 - Delegate focus inside it without pressing any key, then focus the innermost element or focus the scroll.

   [(See the relevant discussion on Github)]( https://github.com/WICG/spatial-navigation/issues/40)

+The approach we have chosen seems more inline with how existing implementations behave, simpler and therefore easier to understand, and authors can switch to the other approaches using the APIs.

 ## Demo
 - [Blog using the spatial navigation polyfill](https://wicg.github.io/spatial-navigation/demo/blog/)